Skip to main content

 Xtendimax Recordkeeping Form:

-17. The Illinois specific restrictions state that application on soybeans of a pesticide containing dicamba shall not be made if the wind is blowing toward any Illinois Nature Preserves Commission (INPC) site that is adjacent to the field of application.
-What are Illinois Nature Preserves Commission sites and how do I find where they are located within the State?
+20. The Illinois specific restrictions state that application on soybeans of a pesticide containing dicamba shall not be made if the wind is blowing toward any Illinois Nature Preserves Commission (INPC) site that is adjacent to the field of application.

 The INPC assists private and public landowners in protecting high quality natural areas and habitats of state-listed species through dedication or registration of such lands into the Illinois Nature Preserves System.
 These areas are afforded a high level of ecological protection pursuant to the Illinois Natural Areas Preservation Act.
 INPC site locations are available here.